realInt2k/CSE364_dn/README.md

 ```

 - How to run docker:
   - Create a file name: "Dockerfile" on your folder, copy the contents.
-Create another file name: "run.sh" on the same folder, leave it be.
-Run "Docker build -t mile1:1.0 ." on your terminal, the 'mile1:1.0' can be changed depending your liking.
-How to run the image in container is explained in the slide.
+  - Create another file name: "run.sh" on the same folder, leave it be.
+  - Run "Docker build -t mile1:1.0 ." on your terminal, the 'mile1:1.0' ís your image's name, which can be changed depending your liking.
+  - Run the image in container by executing: docker run -it mile1:1.0

 # 31 Mar 2021: We need your test cases
 - Suggestion: implement your own score calculation & compare, test the validity of milestone1.initialize().